ravenawk/patsbytes/content/articles/ansible_collections.md

 pbytes@patsbyes:~$
 ```

-The `ansible-config dump` command shows the value of _COLLECTIONS_PATHS_ in blue above, currently set to the default.
-The ansible --version command shows the same paths again in blue, but names it ansible collection location.
+The `ansible-config dump` command shows the value of _COLLECTIONS_PATHS_ shown above is currently set to the default value.
+The ansible --version command shows the same list but refers to it as _ansible collection location_.

-We can modify this list of paths adding a key _collections_paths_ to the ansible.cfg under the defaults section.
+We can modify this list in the ansible.cfg under the defaults section by adding the key _collections_paths_.

 ```bash
 pbytes@patsbyes:~$ cat /etc/ansible/ansible.cfg